googleapis/nodejs-firestore/api-report/firestore.api.md

     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" endBefore(...fieldValuesOrDocumentSnapshot: Array<unknown>): Query<AppModelType, DbModelType>;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration explain(options?: firestore.ExplainOptions): Promise<ExplainResults<QuerySnapshot<AppModelType, DbModelType>>>;
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" explainStream(explainOptions?: firestore.ExplainOptions): NodeJS.ReadableStream;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen